5 Ways to Make Your Child a Healthy Eater

 Reason Parents Give: “They’re children…they can get away with it.”

 Many parents believe the myth that children can really eat whatever they want.
-As a parent, I wish this was true!
-It’s a lot of work showing my 17-month old son, Preston, a powerpoint presentation about the benefits of broccoli.
+As a parent, I wish this were true!
+It’s a lot of work showing my 17-month-old son, Preston, a PowerPoint presentation about the benefits of broccoli.
 Unfortunately, that first statement is false (and it makes sense why).
 Think about the period of 0-11 years of life for a child.
 Do you see any other period of physical and mental development as drastic in a human’s life?
 Absolutely not.
 The growth during this span of time is tremendous and pivotal to the physical foundation of one’s life.
 Why wouldn’t you give your child the proper fuel to not only build it efficiently and effectively but also protect the process with the best immunity?
 The good Dr. Fuhrman says it best:

 The poor dietary habits of today’s children are contributing to the development of obesity, reduced brain function, higher incidence of allergies, asthma, autoimmune diseases, and emotional and behavioral disorders, such as depression and ADD.
 Poor nutrition also increases occurrence and severity of infections and results in chronically reoccurring infections such as sinusitis and otitis media (ear infection).
 It is also laying a foundation for poor academic performance, chronic disease later in life, violent behavior, and premature death.
 A Nutritarian diet is essential for a disease-free, healthy, and happy child.